XIV-Tools/CustomizePlus/README.md

 To apply a pose scale set to an actor, create a folder `Poses/` next to the executable, and place any pose files you want with the name of the actor.
 For example, if your character name is "Yoship Sampo" then you would need a file at `Poses/Yoship Sampo.pose`

+This project is currently in the Proof-Of-Concept phase, the code is not pretty, and should not be used by anyone.